Living With Imperfection Or ‘You Missed A Spot!’

 TheDiscipleMD

-A few years ago I had the assignment of cleaning the meetinghouse along with a few other members.
+Many years ago I had the assignment to clean the meetinghouse with a few other church members.
 I ended up vacuuming most of the building.
-At one point, I found myself working next to a sister in our ward.
+At one point, I worked beside a sister in my congregation.
 She was cleaning the door windows of the foyer.
-On our meetinghouse there are double glass door entryways on each side of the building.
+On our meetinghouse, there are double glass door entryways on each side of the building.
 She was kind enough to hold the inside door open for me as I vacuumed between the inside and outside doors.
 As I did so we chatted.
 After a few minutes of small talk she said with a smile, “I don’t want to act like I am your wife, but you missed a spot!
-She then pointed out to me a place in the entryway that I had missed.
-I smiled back at her and we both chuckled.
+She then pointed out a place in the entryway I had missed.
+I smiled back at her, and we both chuckled.
 It was almost as if we both knew what the other was thinking.

 Instinctively, both of us knew that being impatient with others is not a good thing.
 Some might think that if you allow a “second-rate” job, you are encouraging “second-rate” behavior.
 But, I like what Neil A. Maxwell had to say regarding patience.
 He said: